 Collaborative Project Expeditions provides support for doctoral students to work with a faculty sponsor to create or redesign an undergraduate course at Duke that integrates collaborative, project-based work as a central element of the course design.
 Participating students will receive a stipend of $1,500 and will be expected to spend approximately 75 hours over the course of the summer or a semester developing the collaborative project in consultation with their faculty sponsor.
 We expect to fund two to four doctoral students per year.

 This call is for doctoral students who are interested in proposing a new expedition in partnership with a faculty sponsor of their choice.
-Currently, we also have five faculty who are seeking support to (re)design a course this summer or next fall (Summer or Fall 2022).
-If you are interested in this option, please review this list of opportunites.
+Currently, we also have several faculty who are seeking support to (re)design a course next spring (Spring 2023).
+If you are interested in this option, please review this opportunity.

 For examples of how doctoral students and faculty might leverage the Collaborative Project Expeditions program, check out these reflections from previous recipients: